-A parking lot is available in front of the Surgicenter.
+Surgery, Hospital Main Campus You may pull up in front of the Surgery entrance.
+The Surgery entrance is just south of the main hospital entrance.
+Drop-off is available.
+Please refer to this campus map for STAR Clinic and Surgery Admitting locations and available parking.
 For the Day Surgery Center, parking is available around the Day Surgery building located directly across the street from Valley Medical Center on Talbot Road South.
 Click here for directions to Valley Medical Center's campus.
 For recorded directions to Valley Medical Center, call 425.656.5372.

 For most procedures, we ask that you arrive 1 to 1 1/2 hours before your scheduled surgery time.
 This time will be spent preparing you for surgery.
 Your doctor's office will give you an arrival time.
 Please do not be late.

 We recommend one friend or relative bring you and drive you home.
 You will need support and attention after surgery.
 Please make arrangements to leave young children at home.